ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/appendix-a-list-of-specs/_index.md

 ---
-title: Appendix A. List of Specifications
+title: Appendix A - List of Specifications
 cascade:
   type: docs
 weight: 9000